bgogetap/YnabReporter/README.md

 One of the big features that was lost (for now) were Reports.

-Right now, this program will print your networth from month to month.
+Right now, this program will print your net worth from month to month.
 New, more detailed reports will be added later.

 ###Usage
 Export your data from YNAB (Go to My Budget->Export Data).
 This will give you a .zip file with two CSV files.